ericscharff/tinybasic/README.md

 ### CRLF routine:

-Address 030 (10H) should output a CR followed by a LF.
+Address 020 (10H) should output a CR followed by a LF.
 You can do whatever newline processing you'd like instead.
 Only register A may be modified.

 In my Z80 simulator, I entered the cold start routine into memory, and implemented the other three routines as traps.
 I adopted a slightly different scheme for the JavaScript 8080 simulator included in this repository.
+In that version, I used I/O so that input from port 0 fetches a character, output to port 0 outputs a character, and output to port 1 outputs a newline.

 ## Example Run